 Here are a few of our favorite tips for eating out:

-• Eat a piece of fruit ahead of time.
+• eat a piece of fruit or a small snack ahead of time

 SUMMARY

-Planning ahead for eating out is a great way to ease any stress or uncertainty you might feel about how you’ll stick to your healthy diet at a restaurant or event.
+Planning ahead for eating out is a great way to ease any stress or uncertainty you might feel about how you’ll stick to your balanced diet at a restaurant or event.

-It can be as simple as keeping a journal of the foods you eat each day or as detailed as using a smartphone or web-based app that tracks the details of your daily calorie intake, weight, activity levels, and more.
+It can be as simple as keeping a journal of the foods you eat each day, or as detailed as using a smartphone or web-based app that tracks your daily calorie intake, weight, activity levels, and more.

 When self-monitoring your progress, remember that weight loss and gain are not the only ways to measure how far you’ve come.
 In some cases, they might not be the best way to measure progress either.

-People choose to follow healthy diets for all types of different reasons.
-For example, you might choose to focus on how your dietary changes have affected your physical or mental health, rather than how much weight you’ve lost.
+People choose to follow balanced diets for many different reasons.
+For example, you might choose to focus on how your dietary changes have affected your physical or mental health rather than how much weight you’ve lost.

-Some other questions to ask yourself to help measure whether your healthier diet is working are:
+Some other questions to ask yourself to help measure whether your more nutritious diet is working are:

 • Am I full and satisfied?